ispg-group/pydynpost/README.md

 ## What is pydynpost?

-pydynpost is a set of postproccessing scripts for both *ab initio* multiple spawning (AIMS) and trajectory surface hopping (TSH) methods.
+pydynpost is a set of postprocessing scripts for both *ab initio* multiple spawning (AIMS) and trajectory surface hopping (TSH) methods.
 The main motivation of this project is to gather all scripts necessary for data analysis of a previously performed nonadiabatic dynamics in one place.
 It features a high degree of modularity, allowing for inclusion of new functionality by simply adding a reference to it in the
 [aimsmodandmet.py](https://github.com/ispg-group/pydynpost/blob/master/aimsscripts/src/aimsmodandmet.py) / [tshmodandmet.py](https://github.com/ispg-group/pydynpost/blob/master/tshscripts/src/tshmodandmet.py) dictionary.